emberjs/data/packages/ember/README.md

 - Autorefresh behavior

-Requests can be made to automatically refresh when a browser window or tab comes back to the foreground after being backgrounded or when the network reports as being online after having been offline.
+Requests can be made to automatically refresh under any combination of three separate conditions by supplying a value to the `@autorefresh` arg.

+- `online` when a browser window or tab comes back to the foreground after being backgrounded or when the network reports as being online after having been offline.
+- `interval` which occurs whenever `@autorefreshThreshold` has been exceeded
+- `invalid` which occurs when the store associated to the request emits an invalidation notification for the request in use.

+These conditions can be used in any combination by providing a comma separated list e.g.
+`interval,invalid`

+A value of `true` is equivalent to `online,invalid`.

 ```gjs
 import { Request } from '@warp-drive/ember';